 Even if you don’t know the person too well, you want to act as if you already have a relationship.
 Now, you don’t want to be too casual either.
 After all, this is a professional voicemail.
 But avoid being too formal.

-The whole point of sending the voice message is to reveal your personality and the tone of your voice.
+The whole point of sending the voice message is to reveal your personality and that can be heard through the tone of your voice, modulation is key.
 If you sound like a robot, your recipient will think you are one!
-Act natural and be conversational to show your personality.
+Act naturally and be conversational to show your personality.

 #3: Powerful and Personalized Intro

-As an example: “Hi Andrea, I read that your company just acquired another firm.
+As an example: “Hey Andrea, I read that your company just acquired another firm.
 We’ve seen other organizations struggle at integrating two sales processes and unique products and services.”

 #4: Provide Value

 After the intro, you need to follow through with a strong message that provides value.
 Otherwise, why should your recipient listen to your message?